Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Season Stats

-- This year Hill has recorded 649 passing yards (43.3 per game) while going 54-for-97 (55.7% completion percentage) and throwing two touchdowns and five interceptions.
+- Hill leads New Orleans with 649 passing yards (43.3 ypg) on 54-of-97 with two touchdowns against five interceptions this season.

-- He also has 311 rushing yards on 53 carries with five touchdowns, averaging 20.7 yards per game.
+- He also has 311 rushing yards on 53 carries (plus five rushing touchdowns), averaging 20.7 yards per game on the ground.

+- The Saints, who rank 17th in the NFL in points scored, have attempted a pass 50.9% of the time while running the ball 49.1% of the time.

 - Hill has attempted six of his 97 passes in the red zone, accounting for 5.0% of his team's red zone plays.